Agricultural Research Towards Inclusive and Sustainable Agriculture Driven Prosperity for Africa

-Gender responsiveness offers a powerful tool through which agricultural researchers can be intentional in addressing the constraints of African farmers at the margins, especially women.
-GRARD offers the potential to maximise the efficiency and effectiveness of African agricultural R&D by increasing the scale, scope and sustainability of impacts.
+We believe that a gender responsive approach holds transformative potential for strengthening agricultural research in support of Africa’s sustained and inclusive economic growth.
+In using a gender lens, agricultural researchers can purposefully design research agendas that address the constraints of those African farmers at the margins, especially women and youth.
+As such, gender responsive agricultural research, offers the potential to maximise the efficiency and effectiveness of African agricultural R&D by increasing the scale, scope and sustainability of impacts.

 Step 1: Mapping Study